Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libxc/README.md

 ### Version 7.1.2 for 26.03

--   The `-NoFHC` version is meant for VASP.
+-   The `-NoFHC` version is meant for VASP, the `-KXC` version is used by ABINIT.

 -   The EasyConfig is a direct port of the corresponding 7.0.0 one for 25.03, but with a switch to EB6-compatible parameters.

+-   We needed to turn off testing as that requires `pytest`.